Roman ruins of São Cucufate: Architecture

-São Cucufate is situated off the IP2 in the direction of Vidigueira, and the EN258 to Vila de Frades, towards Monte de Guadalupe.
+São Cucufate is off the IP2 in the direction of Vidigueira, and the EN258 to Vila de Frades, toward Monte de Guadalupe.

-Located in a slightly elevated location, the 1st century Roma era rural village dominated the space, with a southern view of the landscape until Beja.
-It was likely the centre of a small community, with the property-owner's residence, spaces for agricultural storage, warehousing and equipment to work the land in the production of wine and olive oil.
-During this period, and in successive years (until the late 4th century) the main house was progressively expanded, during two great projects.
-The first, originating in the 2nd century, was initially a timid expansion of the residence (pars urbana).
-The second, in the middle of the 4th century, marked a complete schism with the older architectural style, with a principal façade oriented around several interior courtyards open to the exterior, along a linear line.
-It is these modifications that, today, remain conserved at the archaeological site.
-These latter changes also reflect a grandiose style and opulence from an epoch that came to an end.
+Slightly elevated, the 1st-century rural village dominated the space, with a southern view of the landscape, until Beja.
+It was likely the centre of a small community, with the property owner's residence, spaces for agricultural storage, warehousing, and equipment to produce wine and olive oil.
+During this period and until the late 4th century, the main house was expanded in two major projects.
+The first, starting in the 2nd century, was initially a minor expansion of the residence (pars urbana).
+The second, in the middle of the 4th century, marked a complete schism with the older architectural style, with a principal façade oriented around several interior courtyards open to the exterior along a linear line.
+These modifications remain at the archaeological site.
+They reflect their epoch's grandiose style and opulence.

 This late Roman villa exceeds all the typical dimensions of the Roman villae in Portugal (even as its true extent is undetermined).
 There are still indications that the remainder of the rustic structures have not been completely unearthed, and which extend south from the main group.
 Unlike other Roman civil architecture in Portugal, which is oriented primarily around peristyle design, this "villa" was developed vertically, with a main floor and vaulted galleries supported by the main facades framed/flanked by protruding bodies.
 The closest parallels are the Roman villas of Milreu, Pisões and Rabaçal.